olinml2024/olinml2024.github.io/activities/day07.markdown

 # Large group debrief and introduction of the impossibility theorem

+Here are some [summary slides](https://docs.google.com/presentation/d/1I1rMkqJYiOuaYAmzKzj3oshUxqdPa_wiOlqtnt4qbLc/edit?usp=sharing), which also include refernce to the study Sam mentioned with humans attempting to predict re-arrest.

 We'll summarize some key takeaways and show an example from an extreme version to help us wrap our heads around different models of fairness.
 [https://medium.com/@alex.liu.roc/understanding-the-impossibility-of-fairness-199bba6c9072](https://medium.com/@alex.liu.roc/understanding-the-impossibility-of-fairness-199bba6c9072)